 Base Model is the foundation of the other two agents.
-We develop the model based on SayCan [43] and LLM-Planner [29]: in the prompt, we provide environmental information and available actions (see Appendix C).
-During inference, the agent generates one action at a time, grounds it into available actions, and appends it to the prompt for the next generation loop.
-Though the base model is unaware of safety constraints, we evaluate its performance as a reference.
+We develop the model based on SayCan [41] and LLM-Planner [27]: in the prompt, we provide environmental information and available actions.
+During inference, the agent generates one action at a time, grounds it into available actions, and appends it to the prompt for the subsequent generation loop.
+Though the base model is unaware of any safety constraint, we evaluate its performance as a reference.
 Base Model with NL Constraints (NL Constraints) is instructed through task specification to complete the given task while obeying the safety constraints.
 It takes as input the safety constraints together with goal specifications.
 All reasoning over safety constraints and planning happens internally within the LLM.